 Use positive phrasing and avoid words like not, have to, should, must.
 Focus on what you do want, not on what you don’t want.
 Instead of saying “I am not a stressed person” say “I am a calm person”.

 Use present tense when creating your affirmations rather than future tense.
 If you say “I will be a confident public speaker” then the outcome you want will always be in the future.
 Instead say “I am a confident public speaker”.

 4. Be realistic

 What this means is making sure you develop an affirmation that you believe is actually possible.
-If your business is barely making a profit and your affirmation is “My business is making a million dollars a year”, then it’s going to be too big a stretch for you to believe it could ever become your reality.
+If your small business is barely making a profit and your affirmation is “My business is making a million dollars a year”, then it’s going to be too big a stretch for you to believe it could ever become your reality.
 You are much better off starting with “My business income is constantly increasing”.

 How to use affirmations